 Instant Pot Smothered Pork Chops

 The Instant Pot Smothered Pork Chops recipe really stood out to me when I was browsing through the cookbook.
-It’s easy to overcook pork where the meat becomes tough and dry.
-That’s why I usually resort to slow cooking it which takes forever.
+It's easy to overcook the meat which results in dry and tough pork chops.
+That's why I usually resort to slow cooking it which takes a long time.

 Instant Pot Smothered Pork Chops